 Welcome to the Ison Lab!

-Members of the Ison lab have research interests are in ecology, conservation biology, and ecological genetics.
-We study how anthropogenic (i.e. human-induced) alterations to natural areas are affecting population persistence of native plant populations.
+Ison lab members have research interests in plant ecology, conservation biology, and ecological genetics.
+We study how anthropogenic (i.e., human-induced) alterations to natural areas are impacting native plant and bee populations.
 In North America, nearly all of our natural areas have been fragmented, and many populations are small and isolated.
-For instance, approximately 90% of the pre-European settlement old growth forest has been destroyed, and less than 1% of the pre-settlement prairie remains.
+In fact, less than 1% of the pre-colonization prairie remains.
 The fragmentation and loss of habitats mean that the remaining native plant populations are often subject to the ecological and genetic consequences of small population sizes.
-Our research examines how flowering time, plant density, and pollinator taxa affects population persistence across a fragmented landscape.
+Our research examines how flowering time, plant density, and pollinator species affect population persistence across a fragmented landscape.